TSMMark/TSMMark/README.md

 <h2>About Me</h2>

-Dad, Co-founder & VP Engineering <a href="https://github.com/Vydia">@Vydia</a> – Empowering the next generation of creators.
+Dad, Co-founder & VP Engineering <a href="https://github.com/Vydia">@Vydia</a> – Powering the Business of Music.

 ❤️ React • GraphQL • JS • Ruby